d0nutptr/Angular2-and-Flask-Routing-Example/README.md

 ----
 If you want to make changes to the Angular 2 code, you can navigate the command line to the `Frontend` folder and execute `ng build`.
 After executing that, go back to the `Backend` folder and restart the server with `python server.py`.

+If there are any issue where `ng build` did not automatically install the node modules, you can execute `npm install` in the `Frontend` folder and it should automatically install them for you.